 Siris came to us from Michigan along with Roxy, Sissy, Beech, Walter, and Willow.
-He is a super energetic, playful, friendly guy.
-He loves all people, pets, and attention in general.
-Siris’s signature move is to rub his head, and eventually his body, into whoever is petting him for maximum snuggles, regardless of whether they are standing or sitting.
-He is a good listener, and overall great dog to have around!
+He was a super energetic, playful, friendly guy.
+He loved all people, pets, and attention in general.
+Siris’s signature move was to rub his head, and eventually his body, into whoever is petting him for maximum snuggles, regardless of whether they are standing or sitting.

 Before coming to Cornell, Siris was a sprint dog.
 He and his team ran in the Open class and the Fur Rondy in teams of 6-10 dogs.
-He was a good leader for his group, and was actively running this past season before joining Vaika's team.
+He was a good leader for his group, and was actively running the season before joining Vaika's team.